 Ordination is a privilege and not a right.
 The District Board of Ministry is not obligated to recommend for ordination a candidate, even though the candidate has completed the approved education program and met all other requirements.
 Election to ordination is the prerogative of the district assembly

-For those seeking ordination and those seeking recognition of ordination from another denomination, please apply online at www.districtapplications.com/ (contact the District Office for user name and password.)
+For those seeking ordination and those seeking recognition of ordination from another denomination, please submit the Application for Ordination/Recognition form.

 Step 1: Review the “OVERVIEW” document found under the “Overview” Section above to ensure you have met all the requirements.